 The Butchart garden is a private entity of the Butchart family since more than hundred years till now.
 The garden displays several bronze statues and ornamental birds from around the world.
 Throughout the summer, special lighting illuminates the gardens, and musical diversion takes place on the Concert field.
 During spring, thousands of flowering bulbs meticulously margin the garden and the autumn season is the time for fall colors and Dahlias.

 This 55-acre garden encounters over one million visitors each year for its 900 bedding plant varieties and 26 greenhouses.
 It remains open throughout the year with different timings for every season, click here to know the opening hours.
-Look at the entry fee structure for different ages here.

 14. Missouri Botanical Garden, St. Louis